-We know you will enjoy our HISTORY… HORSES… and WESTERN HOSPITALITY!
-Ranch headquarters are located in the beautiful little valley of Walker’s Basin… deep in the heart of the Tehachapi Mountains.
-We’ve been a working cattle ranch for over a century, and have operated our guest ranch since 1965.
+We know you will enjoy our HISTORY, HORSES, and WESTERN HOSPITALITY!
+Ranch headquarters are located in the beautiful little valley of Walker’s Basin.
+Our mountain valley is deep in the heart of California’s Tehachapi Mountains and at the southern end of the Sequoia National Forest.
+We have been a working cattle ranch for over 150 years and know you will enjoy our tasty Rankin Ranch beef during your stay.
+The guest ranch celebrated its 50th anniversary in 2015 and continues to attract guests from around the world.
 Rankin Ranch is one of the oldest and largest family owned ranches in California.
 Six generations of Rankins have lived and worked on our 31,000 acre cattle ranch.
 We truly enjoy the opportunity to share our lifestyle with our guests.
 We hope you enjoy the following history of our ranch and local area.

 Meet the Rankins